The Portrait of a Lady (film)

-The Portrait of a Lady is a 1996 film directed by Jane Campion and adapted by Laura Jones from Henry James' 1881 novel of the same name.
+The Portrait of a Lady is a 1996 period romantic-drama film directed by Jane Campion and adapted from Henry James' 1881 novel of the same name.

 The film stars Nicole Kidman, Barbara Hershey, John Malkovich, Mary-Louise Parker, Martin Donovan, Shelley Duvall, Richard E. Grant, Shelley Winters, Viggo Mortensen, Valentina Cervi, Christian Bale, and John Gielgud.
 It received two nominations at the 69th Academy Awards: Best Supporting Actress (Hershey) and Best Costume Design (Janet Patterson).

 The film tells the story of Isabel Archer, an innocent young woman of independent means manipulated by her "friend" Madame Merle, and the devious Gilbert Osmond.

 Plot

 In 1872, Isabel Archer is a woman who has already rejected many suitors, including the wealthy Lord Warburton and Caspar Goodwood, to whom she had initially given hope.
 Caspar's arrival is arranged by Henrietta, a close friend of Isabel who cares for her deeply.
 Isabel's strong character and free-spirited nature are adored by her cousin, Ralph Touchett, who persuades his father, her uncle, to give Isabel money so that she can be rich and independent.
 Upon her uncle's death, Isabel receives a fortune.

 Isabel encounters Madame Serena and instantly likes her.
 Learning about Isabel's wealth, Serena decides to arrange a marriage between Isabel and Serena's former lover Gilbert Osmond, who lives in Florence, Italy.
 Gilbert is a widower and has a daughter Pansy, who grew up in a convent and is not allowed to leave the house, even to walk in the garden, when her father is away.
 Isabel is enchanted by Gilbert and accepts the proposal; however, she is warned by Ralph that Gilbert is a "small man" and Isabel is giving up her dreams to be in a cage with a worthless husband.
 Isabel is enraged and slaps Ralph, to which he calmly answers that he said what he must, that he loves Isabel, and that he knows he has no hope.
 It is also evident that he is slowly dying from consumption.

 Gilbert is nice to Isabel until after they are married.
 Isabel finds herself trapped in Rome in an unhappy marriage with a fear of her abusive husband, who gradually disconnects her from all of her friends.
 Henrietta, Ralph, and Caspar all leave for England.
 Pansy is also a victim of her father's controlling behavior; she is in love with Rosier, but Gilbert has decided to arrange a marriage between her and Lord Warburton, who is attentive to Pansy just to get closer to Isabel.
 Isabel sees the mutual love between Pansy and Rosier and is deeply moved.
 Gilbert sees through Isabel's schemes to prevent Pansy from becoming engaged to Warburton, but he is too late; Lord Warburton leaves Italy.
 Gilbert angrily slaps Isabel and steps on her dress so that she falls on the ground.
 Serena deeply regrets organizing the fateful union between Gilbert and Isabel.